Infectious and communicable diseases

 Australian Institute of Health and Welfare (2022) Infectious and communicable diseases, AIHW, Australian Government, accessed 28 September 2023.

 Australian Institute of Health and Welfare.
-(2020).
+(2022).
 Infectious and communicable diseases.
 Retrieved from https://www.aihw.gov.au/reports/australias-health/infectious-and-communicable-diseases

 Infectious and communicable diseases.
-Australian Institute of Health and Welfare, 23 July 2020, https://www.aihw.gov.au/reports/australias-health/infectious-and-communicable-diseases
+Australian Institute of Health and Welfare, 07 July 2022, https://www.aihw.gov.au/reports/australias-health/infectious-and-communicable-diseases

 Australian Institute of Health and Welfare.
 Infectious and communicable diseases [Internet].
 Canberra: Australian Institute of Health and Welfare, 2022 [cited 2023 Sep.
 28].
 Available from: https://www.aihw.gov.au/reports/australias-health/infectious-and-communicable-diseases

-Australian Institute of Health and Welfare (AIHW) 2020, Infectious and communicable diseases, viewed 28 September 2023, https://www.aihw.gov.au/reports/australias-health/infectious-and-communicable-diseases
+Australian Institute of Health and Welfare (AIHW) 2022, Infectious and communicable diseases, viewed 28 September 2023, https://www.aihw.gov.au/reports/australias-health/infectious-and-communicable-diseases

 Get citations as an Endnote file: Endnote

 Early symptoms of COVID-19 include fever, fatigue and respiratory symptoms including coughing, sore throat and shortness of breath.
 The disease ranges from mild illness to serious illness possibly causing death.
 SARS-CoV-2 is related to other coronaviruses, such as those causing severe acute respiratory syndrome (SARS) and middle east respiratory syndrome (MERS), which have previously caused serious outbreaks.